 The red beard sponge is a brightly colored sponge with thick, intertwining branches.
 It lives on rocks, reefs, piers, pilings and other hard surfaces in the middle and lower Chesapeake Bay.

 The red beard sponge grows to 8 inches tall and 12 inches in width.
 It varies in color from orange to bright red and has thick, intertwining branches and small, scattered pores.

-Red beard sponges grow in thick clumps on rocks, piers and pilings in shallow waters.
-They can also be found on wrecks and oyster reefs in deeper waters.
+Grow in thick clumps on rocks, piers and pilings in shallow waters.
+Also found on wrecks and oyster reefs in deeper waters.

 Found in the middle and lower Chesapeake Bay.

 Red beard sponges are filter feeders that feed by drawing water through their pores into their chambers.
 Beating, hair-like cilia capture food particles in the water and unused water and waste products exit through another opening at the top of the sponge.